reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/Nightwatch.md

 # ReportPortal Nightwatch Integration

+There is an agent to integrate [Nightwatch](https://nightwatchjs.org/) with ReportPortal.

-[Nightwatch](https://nightwatchjs.org/) is a testing framework to automate tests for web applications, supports testing on mobile browsers and native apps as well.
+Nightwatch is a testing framework to automate tests for web applications, supports testing on mobile browsers and native apps as well.

 [Installation guide](https://github.com/reportportal/agent-js-nightwatch#readme)